Anambareera/Elite-Estate_project/README.md

 # Elite-Estate_project
-A web based platform which is designed to simplify a property transactions such as buying, selling and renting.
+A web-based platform designed to simplify property transactions including buying, selling and renting.